uzmaa29/NLP/Tokenization/README.md

 ## overview

 This notebook introduces tokenization, the process of breaking text into smaller units called tokens.
-It includes examples of word tokenization and sentence tokenization.
+It includes examples of word tokenization, sentence tokenization, and Tokem Frequency counter

 ## tech stack